PeterLinX/Introduction-to-Neo/en/NEP5TokenForExchange.md

 ### 2.Query

-If you need to query someone's balance you should invoke two functions which are "balanceOf" and "decimals".
-Then You can get balance by combing these two numbers correctly.
+If you need to query someone's balance you should invoke 3 functions in NEP5 which are "balanceOf", "decimals" and "symbol".
+Then You can get the correct balance.

 #### 2.1 Use RPC API "invokefunction"
 You can use rpc api "invokefunction" by sending json to neo rpc server to query someone's balance.
 There're 3 parameters that you need to set up.